Otto-Hongisto/CT60A2600-TiimiE/README.md

 # CT60A2600-TiimiE (C)

+Note: This project resides in https://github.com/LUT-Courses/CT60A2600-TiimiE and https://github.com/Otto-Hongisto/CT60A2600-TiimiE.

 This project is made and maintained to process Population information system data (see data) using different data structures.

 ---